Learning single-index models via harmonic decomposition: Learning spherical single-index models

 \item[(ii)] For $\ell \geq 3$, the output $\hat \bw$ of the harmonic tensor unfolding algorithm \eqref{estimator_harmonic_tensor} achieves $|\<\hat \bw,\bw_*\>| \geq 1/4$ with probability $1-e^{-d^{c_\ell}}$ when

 \end{itemize} \end{theorem}

 The proof of this theorem can be found in Appendix \ref{app:tensor-unfolding}.

 \begin{remark} A computationally more efficient partial trace estimator was proposed to recover the principal component in symmetric tensor PCA \cite{hopkins2016fast,damian2024computational}.
-Here, however, $\cH_\ell (\bz) [\bI_d]$ (contraction of two indices) projects onto $\cH_{\ell -2} (\bz)$ and lower order harmonics, which defeats the purpose of our estimator (and could lead to suboptimal performance if $\ell$ is the optimal degree). \end{remark}
+Here, however, $\cH_\ell (\bz) [\bI_d]$ (contraction of two indices) projects onto $\cH_{\ell -2} (\bz)$ and lower order harmonics, which defeats the purpose of our estimator (and lead to suboptimal performance if $\ell$ is chosen to be the optimal degree). \end{remark}

 \paragraph*{Optimal algorithms.} We define the sample-optimal and runtime-optimal degrees as

 Then choosing the corresponding algorithm associated to degree $\sl_{\sm,\star} $ (resp.~$\sl_{\sT,\star}$) achieves the optimal sample (resp.~runtime) complexity among $\SQ$ and $\sLDP$ algorithms.
 For $\sl_{\sm,\star} = \sl_{\sT,\star} \geq 3$ odd, we leave open the possibility that an algorithm achieves both sample and runtime complexity.
 More generally, in Appendix \ref{app:discussions_spherical_SIMs}, we show how to construct distributions with arbitrary large gaps $\sl_{\sm,\star} \gg \sl_{\sT,\star}$.
 As discussed in the introduction, this suggest that no single estimator can achieve both optimal complexities in this case, and sample-runtime trade-offs appear.